-When placing the AI on the road, draw and place riders at random.
+At the start, when placing the AI on the road, draw and place riders at random.

-When it is the AI's turn randomly select a rider from the activation pool, mark it activated and move it to the activated pool.
-The rider on the road with the same symbol will move.
+When it is the Al's turn randomly select a rider from the Activation pool, mark it activated and move it to a separate Activated pool.
+Then move the rider on the road with the same symbol.